JetBrains/kotlin-web-site/docs/topics/js/js-overview.md

 and rendering HTML elements, and it makes use of Kotlin's coroutines and flows to express components and their data bindings.
 It provides state management, validation, routing, and more out of the box, and integrates with Kotlin Multiplatform projects.

-Visit [https://www.fritz2.dev](https://www.fritz2.dev) for documentation, tutorials, and examples.
+[Visit fritz2 site](https://www.fritz2.dev) for documentation, tutorials, and examples.

 For updates and discussions about the framework, join the [#fritz2](https://kotlinlang.slack.com/messages/fritz2) and [#javascript](https://kotlinlang.slack.com/archives/C0B8L3U69) channels in the [Kotlin Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up).